10 – No Trains to Heaven

 # 3 – Fair Exchange

-We all crave fairness, and Bill Nelson knew this better, having him compose the song “Fair Exchange” for one of the Be-Bop Deluxe band’s best albums Sunburst Finish.
-The song has by far proven Bill nelson to be a talented musician.
-From his flawless songwriting ad sublime guitar skills to his great performance and amazing vocals, you ought to love what Bill Nelson did with this song.
+We all crave fairness, and Bill Nelson knew this better, having him compose the song “Fair Exchange” for one of the Be-Bop Deluxe band’s best albums, Sunburst Finish.
+The song has by far proven Bill Nelson to be a talented musician.
+From his flawless songwriting and sublime guitar skills to his great performance and amazing vocals, you ought to love what Bill Nelson did with this song.

 # 2 – Maid in Heaven

-By now, it is quite vivid that the Be-Bop Deluxe band is all about some awesome guitar skills that bring back to life the rock n roll vibe that many crave.
+By now, it is pretty clear that the Be-Bop Deluxe band is all about some excellent guitar skills that bring back to life the rock and roll vibe many crave.
 In their album Futurama, the song “Maid in Heaven” remains one of the best songs from the band.
 And who would have thought that two minutes would be enough for some epic rock n roll vibe?
-Well, not until you meet composers like Bill Nelson who are ready to showcase their creativity even in such short times
+Well, not until you meet composers like Bill Nelson, who are ready to showcase their creativity even in such short times

 # 1 – Ships in the Night

-“Ships in the Night” is a progressive rock song from the Be-Bop Deluxe band’s most successful album Sunburst Finish.
+“Ships in the Night” is a progressive rock song from the Be-Bop Deluxe band’s most successful album, Sunburst Finish.
 The song received quite a massive commercial success thanks to the virtuoso guitarist Nelson.
-Notably, Nelson started with the song’s title working up a tune on his Wurlitzer electric piano.
-Andy Clark adds to the instrumentals perfectly, thanks to his skills in playing the electric piano.
+Notably, Nelson started with the song’s title, working up a tune on his Wurlitzer electric piano.
+Andy Clark adds to the instrumentals perfectly, thanks to his electric piano skills.
 Based on the lyrics, the song “Ships in the Night” find Nelson incomplete without love, something that compares to a bird with no wings or rather a harp without strings.